Kelketek/Kelketek.github.io/_posts/2024-06-05-Artconomy.md

 ## Synopsis

 Artconomy is a character art commissioning platform.
+[Source code here](https://github.com/Kelketek/artconomy).

 ## Duties

-I founded Artconomy and developed it using Python and TypeScript.
+I founded Artconomy and developed it using Python and TypeScript, with some critical functions written in Rust.
 I lead the community and continue to act as the lead developer and maintainer, occasionally accepting pull requests to its codebase.

 ## Background